rhart/spring-insight-jsf-plugin/README.md

 <h1>JSF plugin for Spring Insight</h1>

-Spring Insight runs in the SpringSource tc Server.
+Spring Insight runs in the VMware vFabric tc Server.
 See http://www.springsource.org/insight for details.
-This plugin adds instrumentation for web applications that use Java Server Faces (JSF) for the web framework.
+This plugin adds instrumentation for web applications that use Java Server Faces (JSF) for their web framework.
 See (http://java.sun.com/javaee/javaserverfaces/overview.html) for details.

 <h2>What does it do?</h2>